nxskok/pasias/docs/20-repeated-measures.md

 This is the way in which the model captures the idea that each subject is different.

-You don't get a test for the random effects; you are assuming that the subjects will be different from each other and you want to adjust for that.
+You don't get a test for the random effects; you are *assuming* that the subjects will be different from each other and you want to *adjust* for that, rather than testing for it.
-\marginnote{This is rather like the test for blocks in a randomized  block design: you want to *allow* for differences among blocks,  but you don't especially care to test that there *are* any.
-In  fact, blocks are a lot like subjects, in that they are typically  things like different experimental plots in which plants are grown,  or different days on which the experiment is conducted, and you want to generalize from the blocks you observed, which are certainly *not* all possible blocks, to the population of all possible blocks.}
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">This is rather like the test for blocks in a randomized  block design: you want to *allow* for differences among blocks,  but you don't especially care to test that there *are* any.
+In  fact, blocks are a lot like subjects, in that they are typically  things like different experimental plots in which plants are grown,  or different days on which the experiment is conducted, and you want to generalize from the blocks you observed, which are certainly *not* all possible blocks, to the population of all possible blocks.</span>
 All you get is tests for the fixed effects that are currently up for grabs, in this case the interaction, which is strongly significant.